Looking for an easy to make Orange Amaretto Biscotti Recipe?

 2 1/2 c. organic whole wheat pastry flour

 1/2 tsp. sea salt

 - Orange Glaze

 1 c. vegan powdered sugar

-Preheat the oven to 350°.
-Line a cookie sheet with parchment paper or a silpat.
+- For this Orange Amaretto Biscotti Recipe, preheat the oven to 350°.
+Line a cookie sheet with parchment paper or a Silpat.

 Enjoy these cookies; I hope they brighten your day!